A Guide to Deep Learning and Neural Networks

-The error can be calculated in different ways, but we will consider only three main ways: Mean Squared Error, Root MSE, and Arctan.
+The error can be calculated in different ways, but we will consider only two main ways: Arctan and Mean Squared Error.

 There is no restriction on which one to use and you are free to choose whichever method gives you the best results.
 But each method counts errors in different ways:

 - With Arctan, the error will almost always be larger.

 - MSE is more balanced and is used more often.